 Please note: The course descriptions and instructors listed below are NOT final, it is possible that circumstances beyond our control could necessitate alterations.

 Prerequisites: There are no formal prerequisites but a familiarity with laser fundamentals and physical optics will be helpful.

-Introduction to ultrafast optics and petawatt lasers; Leon Waxer (Rochester)
+Introduction to ultrafast optics and petawatt lasers; Leon Waxer (LLN L)

 The course will conclude with an investigation of key system parameters that determine ultimate performance.
-This will include damage limits, wavefront measurement and correction, temporal contrast enhancement, shot-rate, and laser diagnostic design.
-Existing state-of-the art systems will be used as examples of various approaches to solving particular challenges in building these systems.
+This will include damage limits, wavefront measurement and correction, temporal contrast enhancement, shot rate, and laser diagnostic design.
+Existing state-of-the art systems will be used as examples of various approaches to solving challenges in building these systems.